Raffy23/boinc-webmanager/README.md

    - Run sbt in Project folder and execute `assembly`, this wil build a Fat-Jar in the following Folder: `jvm/target/scala-1.12/`
 4. Copy the Fat-Jar to any location where the Application has read / write access
 5. Create a `application.conf` file with the Settings (See Configuration Section for more information)
+6. Create a SSL Certificate with `"%JAVA_HOME%\keytool" -genkey -keyalg RSA -alias selfsigned -keystore keystore.jks -storepass <password> -validity 365 -keysize 4096`
-8. Run it with `java -jar Boinc-Webmanager-assembly-XXXX-SNAPSHOT.jar`
+7. Run it with `java -jar Boinc-Webmanager-assembly-XXXX.jar`

 After these Steps you should be able to view the Client at the following URL http://127.0.0.1:8080 you did not change anything from the sample configuration file below